jscs-dev/node-jscs/README.md

 Type: `Array` or `Boolean`

-Values: Array of quoted types or `true` to require padding new lines after all of the keywords below.
+Values: Array of quoted types or `true` to require padding new lines before all of the keywords below.

 #### Example